bdmendes/feup-cosn-web-market/docs/report.md

 ### Orders

 The Order Service, a pivotal microservice, is responsible for overseeing the comprehensive order processing workflow within the system.
 Beyond its primary function of receiving new orders, this service plays a fundamental role in the communication with the Payment Service for order validation and with the Delivery Service to facilitate the shipment of purchases.

+#### Order processing

 To automate order processing, interactions with the payment and delivery services are triggered upon order creation and successful payment processing, respectively.
 Finally, upon successful payment processing, is published a message in the broker to notify other services about the ordered products.
 This is particularly useful to update product stock.

+#### Scheduled Order

+In the Order Service, users have the option to reorder previous purchases through the creation of scheduled orders.
+This functionality allows for a convenient and efficient way to replicate and schedule orders for a more seamless ordering process.
+The scheduled order mirrors a regular one, differing only in a single parameter: the number of days between each reorder.
+Finally, the service incorporates a chronological job, operating on a separate thread, which periodically checks for new orders to be created.

 To facilitate the management of each order, there are 5 different states to control the process flow: